-Training takes place automatically every day, except on designated rest days and when players are on holiday during the close-season, and enables players to not only keep their fitness levels up but to improve attributes.
-It is particularly important for young, developing players, but older players can also improve attributes or their training can be adapted to help slow down their physical deterioration.
+Training takes place automatically every day, except on designated rest days and when your players are on holiday during the close-season.
+It enables players to not only keep their fitness levels up but to maintain and improve attribute ratings.
+Training is particularly important in shaping the development of your younger players, but older players can also improve attributes or their training can be adapted to help slow down their physical deterioration.

-Players spend a portion of their training time working together as a group in team training, which consists of both general training and match training, while in addition to this they can each be given their own individual training to undertake seperately.
+Your players will spend most of their training time working together as a group in team training, which consists of both general training and match training and is led by your coaches.
+They will also be given some time that they can spend working separately on their own individual training.
 This personalised training can involve focused training in particular attributes, new position training and preferred move training.

 Short-Term and Long-Term Benefits